CPTPGenomicTranscriptomic/Gene-Attributes-Multiple/README.md

 **5. Upload a list of Ensembl Gene IDs or Gene names:**

-Upload from one to serveral files having a header (colnames as first raw) which contains the Ensembl Gene IDs or Gene names you want to annotate.
+Upload from one to serveral files having a header (colnames as first row) and containing the Ensembl Gene IDs or Gene names you want to annotate.

 The files must have the format text/csv, text/comma-separated-values, text/plain, or .csv extension to appear in the selection browser.

-Be aware that The application is limited to 500Mo of RAM.
+Be aware that the application is limited to 500Mo of RAM.

 Multiple runs can be preferable in case of big data analyses.